-- 2. Learning goal(s): Write learning goal(s) based on the California Content Standards you identified for each lesson. - Evidence and assessments: Describe how you will determine that the students have achieved the learning goal(s) in each lesson.
-Identify all assessment activity for each lesson, including informal assessments (checks for understanding), student self- assessment, and formal assessment. - 4.
+- 3. Learning goal(s): Write learning goal(s) based on the California Content Standards you identified and, if appropriate, ELD Standards for each lesson.
+(ELD goal[s] must also be included in bilingual classroom settings.) - 4.
+Evidence and assessments: Describe how you will determine that the students have achieved the learning goal(s) in each lesson.
+Identify all assessment activity for each lesson, including informal assessments (checks for understanding), student self-assessment, and formal assessment. - 5.
 How does it fit?
-Include an explanation of how each lesson links to where the students are currently (academically or with respect to interests, age and/or developmental issues, or other learning issues), and how the lessons build on prior content learning and one another. - 5.
-Lesson activities: Use bullet points to outline what the students will do and how you will ensure they have equitable access to content (e.g., learning activities students will do; how, when appropriate, your students will use educational technology; how you will affirm and validate individual student assets and learning needs). - 6.
-Instructional strategies: Use bullet points to outline what you will do to provide instruction, including UDL strategies (e.g., multiple means of engagement, representation, action, and expression). - 7.
-Grouping strategies: Describe how you will group students for learning. - 8.
-Academic language development (ALD): Describe the language demands (reading, writing, listening, speaking) of each lesson and how you will support the students to develop their academic language and address the specific needs of heritage language learners and bilingual/multilingual students.
-Describe academic language development considerations and specific adaptations (accommodations and/or modifications) you plan to provide to address ALD. - 9.
-Instructional adaptations (accommodations and/or modifications): Describe what you will do to support the range of learners in your class who may need adaptations (accommodations and/or modifications) that might support students with disabilities and other students who need additional scaffolding to address academic or well-being needs. - 10.
+Include an explanation of how each lesson links to where the students are currently (academically or with respect to interests, age and/or developmental issues, or other learning issues), and how the lessons build on prior content learning and one another. - 6.
+Lesson activities: Use bullet points to outline what the students will do and how you will ensure they have equitable access to content (e.g., learning activities students will do; how, when appropriate, your students will use educational technology; how you will affirm and validate individual student assets and learning needs).

+- 7. Instructional strategies: Use bullet points to outline what you will do to provide instruction, including UDL strategies (e.g., multiple means of engagement, representation, action, and expression). - Grouping strategies: Describe how you will group students for learning. - 9.
+English language development (ELD) and academic language development (ALD): Describe the language demands (reading, writing, listening, speaking) of each lesson and how you will support the students to develop their academic language development and address the specific needs of English learners.
+Describe academic language development considerations and specific adaptations (accommodations and/or modifications) you plan to provide to address ALD. - 10.
+Instructional adaptations (accommodations and/or modifications): Describe what you will do to support the range of learners in your class who may need adaptations (accommodations and/or modifications) that might support English learners, students with disabilities, and other students who need additional scaffolding to address academic or well-being needs. - 11.
 Resources and materials to support learning: Explain why you chose particular resources and materials to support learning and language demands in the learning segment.